AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ```

 ## Analysis of Python Documentation
 A major restriction on the influent system for the UASB was ensuring the ability to suspend the sludge particles in the reactor.
 This was dictated by the settling velocity for sludge particles.
 After conducting research into finding the settling velocity, the UASB team found that the velocity varies with density of sludge particles, ranging from 0.0009 m/s to 0.0167 m/s ((Miranda, Borges, & Monteggia 2017).
-As the 0.0167 cm/s up-flow occurs are exceptionally high densities of sludge, we would be requiring up-flow velocities closer the mean settling velocity of 0.0004m/s.
+As the 0.0167 cm/s up-flow occurs are exceptionally high densities of sludge, UASB Design would be requiring up-flow velocities closer the mean settling velocity of 0.0004m/s.
 Below are figures showing the calculated correlation between the pipe diameter and the drain time of the flow dividing tank, from which the up-flow velocity in the reactor was deduced.

 ![Pipe Diameter vs Drain Time](https://github.com/AguaClara/UASB/blob/master/Images/Pipe%20Diamter%20vs%20Drain%20Time.png?raw=true)